-Learn the Genitive case of Russian nouns, pronouns and adjectives with our free online Russian grammar and vocabulary course for beginners.
+Learn the Genitive case of Russian nouns, pronouns and adjectives.
+Learn how to use the Genitive case in Russian with our free online Russian grammar and vocabulary course for beginners.
 Every lesson comes along with an audio file recorded by a native Russian speaker.

 Do you remember the spelling rules we learned some time ago?
 The adjectives we are going to learn today are in the separated group only because we have to follow those spelling rules when declining them.